 5. How can businesses effectively make use of Kubernetes

-5 fundamental business capabilities that Kubernetes can drive in the enterprise:
+5 fundamental business capabilities of Kubernetes in the enterprise:

 - Faster time to market